m80her/contentful-handlebars/README.md

 ### The Handlebars bit

-At this point we can browse the data structure and see what things are called, so it's a good time to build out a little Handlebars template using basic [Handlebars expressions](https://handlebarsjs.com/expressions.html) as a test that will loop over, for exmpale, `items` and display, for exmaple, all the `fields.title`.
+At this point we can browse the data structure and see what things are called, so it's a good time to build out a little Handlebars template using basic [Handlebars expressions](https://handlebarsjs.com/expressions.html) as a test that will loop over, for example, `items` and display, for example, all the `fields.title`.

 ```html
 <script id="template" type="text/template">